MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

    >[!Note]
    >The *contoso.onmicrosoft\.com* address is set as the SMTP address type in the EmailAddresses/proxyAddresses array.

    *Workaround:* Currently, you need to sync target MailUsers using Azure AD Connect with proper proxyAddress values for SMTP addresses belonging to the local tenant.

-   *Proposed Fix:* A DCR filed to enhance the New/Set-mailuser functions to support PrimarySMTPAddress scenarios.
+   *Proposed Fix:* A DCR filed to enhance the `New-MailUser` and `Set-Mailuser` functions to support PrimarySMTPAddress scenarios.

 - **Issue: Move Backs fails to match user on x500 addresses**

-   *Background:* When needing to execute a move back, where the mailbox originally in Contoso moved successfully to NorthwindTraders but now needs to move back to Contoso, you need to follow the same process to ensure that any previous x500 and LegDN as x500 appear on the destination object:
+   For example, when needing to execute a move back, where the mailbox originally in Contoso moved successfully to NorthwindTraders but now needs to move back to Contoso, you need to follow the same process to ensure that any previous x500 and LegDN as x500 appear on the destination object:

    - When the user moves from Contoso to NorthwindTraders, copy the original LegDN \<contosoLegDN> to a x500 proxyAddress in Northwind.